2018ik/2018ik.github.io/_wiki/prayer.markdown

 ## Biblical Examples

+### Abraham

+The intercession which Abraham made before God for Lot was an intimate conversation between two friends, even with Abraham's bargaining before God (Gen. 18).
+God appeared to Abraham in the form of a man and communed with Him on a human level (Gen. 13:18; 18:1-2).
+Notably, God Himself ended the conversation, not Abraham (Gen. 18:33).

 ### Hannah

 For years Hannah prayed to have a son, but it was not until she touched the Lord's burden that she became pregnant (1 Sam.
 1:11).